3D Printing: A New Dimension of Expert Testimony

 So What’s the Catch?

 Since the reliability of a piece of “3D” evidence depends on the accuracy of the data, the printer to be used, and the expertise of the modelmaker, 3d printed exhibits can still be somewhat expensive.
-In a recent Above the Law article by Nicole Black, an attorney is quoted as saying “If you’re not able to settle the case up front and you actually need to create something that can be used at trial, you have to hire even more experts and designers to make sure you’re creating something that would be admissible.
+In an Above the Law article by Nicole Black, an attorney is quoted as saying “If you’re not able to settle the case up front and you actually need to create something that can be used at trial, you have to hire even more experts and designers to make sure you’re creating something that would be admissible.
 Strangely enough, the printer is the cheapest part of the process.”

 More to that point, admissibility is a very real legal issue looming in the background of using 3D printing as an evidentiary tool.
 If a picture is worth a thousand words, then a 3D model might be worth millions.
 Models can have a lot of psychological power, leading to concerns about evidence that is demonstrative vs. merely illustrative and of course, undue prejudice.